STRATEGIC THINKING WEEKLY

 2. What can I NOT do if I follow this?

 Every real framework eliminates options.
 If nothing is ruled out, you don't have a framework.
 You have a brainstorm.
+The value is in the elimination, not the list.

 3. How will I know if this failed?

 If there's no failure condition, you can't learn from implementation.
 The framework becomes unfalsifiable, which means it's useless for systematic improvement.
+Define failure before you start.

 4. What's the cost of being wrong?

 This forces penalty clarity.
 High-cost failures need more validation before implementation.
 Low-cost failures can be tested quickly.
+The answer determines how much pre-work is worth doing.

 5. Who will this affect and what do they need to change?